TalkingQuickly/talkingquickly.github.io/_posts/2021-01-04-tmux-ssh-agent-forwarding-vs-code.md

 ## Thanks to

-This is based heavily on the approach outlined here; https://werat.github.io/2017/02/04/tmux-ssh-agent-forwarding which didn't quite work for me; specifically I couldn't make setting `SSH_AUTH_SOCK` in `.tmux.conf` work.
+This is based heavily on the approach outlined [here](https://werat.github.io/2017/02/04/tmux-ssh-agent-forwarding) which didn't quite work for me; specifically I couldn't make setting `SSH_AUTH_SOCK` in `.tmux.conf` work.